Baths of Caracalla

 Virtual Walk-through of the Reconstruction of the Baths of Caracalla

-Janet DeLaine, “Roman Baths and Bathing.”
-Journal of Roman Archaeology 6 (1993): 348–58.
+Janet DeLaine, “Roman Baths and Bathing,” Journal of Roman Archaeology, volume 6 (1993), pp. 348–58.

 Janet DeLaine, The Baths of Caracalla: A Study in the Design, Construction, and Economics of Large-Scale Building Projects in Imperial Rome (Portsmouth, RI: JRA, 1997).

-Garrett G. Fagan, Bathing in Public in the Roman World.
-(Ann Arbor: University of Michigan Press, 2002).
+Garrett G. Fagan, Bathing in Public in the Roman World (Ann Arbor: University of Michigan Press, 2002).

-Maryl B. Gensheimer, Decoration and Display in Rome’s Imperial Thermae: Messages of Power and Their Popular Reception at the Baths of Caracalla.
-(New York: Oxford University Press, 2018).
+Maryl B. Gensheimer, Decoration and Display in Rome’s Imperial Thermae: Messages of Power and Their Popular Reception at the Baths of Caracalla (New York: Oxford University Press, 2018).

-Fred S. Kleiner, A History of Roman Art.
-(Victoria; Thomson/Wadsworth, 2007), pp. 242–45.
+Fred S. Kleiner, A History of Roman Art (Victoria; Thomson/Wadsworth, 2007), pp. 242–45.

-Miranda Marvin, “Freestanding Sculptures from the Baths of Caracalla.”
-American Journal of Archaeology 87, no. 3 (1983): pp. 347–84.
+Miranda Marvin, “Freestanding Sculptures from the Baths of Caracalla,” American Journal of Archaeology, volume 87, number 3 (1983), pp. 347–84.

 Roman Baths and Bathing: Proceedings of the First International Conference on Roman Baths Held at Bath, England, 30 March-4 April 1992.
 Journal of Roman Archaeology.
-Supplementary Series No. 37.
+Supplementary Series Number 37.
 Portsmouth, R.I: Journal of Roman Archaeology, 1999.

-Frank Sear, Roman Architecture.
-(Ithaca, N.Y: Cornell University Press, 1983), pp. 257–59.
+Frank Sear, Roman Architecture (Ithaca, N.Y: Cornell University Press, 1983), pp. 257–59.

-Fikret K. Yegül, “Chapter 16: Roman Imperial Baths and Thermae.”
-In A Companion to Roman Architecture, edited by Roger B. Ulrich and Caroline K. Quenemoen.
-(Oxford, U.K.: John Wiley & Sons, Incorporated, 2013), pp. 299–323.
+Fikret K. Yegül, “Chapter 16: Roman Imperial Baths and Thermae,” A Companion to Roman Architecture, edited by Roger B. Ulrich and Caroline K. Quenemoen (Oxford, U.K.: John Wiley & Sons, Incorporated, 2013), pp. 299–323.

-Cite this page as: Jessica Mingoia, "Baths of Caracalla," in Smarthistory, June 10, 2022, accessed March 19, 2024, https://smarthistory.org/baths-of-caracalla/.
+Cite this page as: Jessica Mingoia, "Baths of Caracalla," in Smarthistory, June 10, 2022, accessed October 3, 2024, https://smarthistory.org/baths-of-caracalla/.